Kuruluş: Osman: Season 4

 In Constantinople, one of the heirs to the Byzantine throne, Kantakuzenos tries to assassinate Andronikos and become emperor.
-However, Osman comes to know of this plan through his spies in the city and saves Andronikos' life.
-Infuriated at this failure, Kantakuzenos alongside his ally Olof (a Byzantine commander of Viking descent).
-Together, they frame Öktem Bey (one of Osman subordinate Beys) and his daughter Alcicek.
-However, Osman foils their plans and proves both of their innocence.
+However, Osman's spies in the city inform him of the plan and he saves Andronikos' life.
+Infuriated at this failure Kantakuzenos, along with his ally Olof (a Byzantine commander of Viking descent), frames Öktem Bey (Bey of the Kargin tribe) and his daughter Alcicek.
+However, Osman foils their plans and proves their innocence.
 Meanwhile, Alcicek and Aktemur (Gunduz's son, Osman's nephew and the Subaşi of Yenişehir) fall in love.